wso2/docs-is/en/docs/setup/set-passwords-using-environment-variables-or-system-properties.md

     password="$sys{admin.password}"
     ```

-2. Pass the above configured system property to runtime by using one of following options (`admin.password` has been used as the sample system property)
+2. Pass the above configured system property to the runtime by using one of following options during server startup.

-    -   During the server startup time
+    !!! info
+        Note that `admin.password` has been used as the sample system property.

-        * On Linux: `./wso2server.sh -Dadmin.password=admin`
+    - On **Linux**: `./wso2server.sh -Dadmin.password=admin`
-        * On Windows: `./wso2server.bat -Dadmin.password=admin`
+    - On **Windows**: `./wso2server.bat -Dadmin.password=admin`